-In addition to the short-term testing during the first six months following the AMI, the 27 patients had annual follow-up safety evaluations planned for up to five years.
-At the four-year follow-up evaluation, which is the most recent data available, 24 of the 27 patients were confirmed to still be alive.
-Of the three patients not confirmed alive, one died from T-cell lymphoma, which was likely a pre-existing condition, and the remaining two patients were lost to follow-up between the twoand three-year follow-up evaluation.
-However, both patients lost to follow-up had no device-related adverse events at the three-year follow-up evaluation.
-Of the 24 patients who were confirmed to be alive, one had a hospitalization for congestive heart failure, which occurred within one year of device deployment.
-In addition, based on available data, during the four-year evaluation period, six patients experienced at least one cardiac ischemic event (nine cardiac ischemic events in total), none of which were considered to be related to BCM.
-This data from the four-year safety follow-up evaluations is better than we expected based on our review of publicly reported data from two long-term third-party studies of AMI patients, the Framingham Heart Study and a study conducted in Olmstead County, Minnesota.
+In addition to the short-term testing during the first six months following the STEMI, the 27 patients had annual follow-up safety evaluations planned for up to five years.
+At the four-year follow-up evaluation, which is the most recent data set available, 25 of the 27 patients were confirmed to still be alive.
+Of the two patients not confirmed alive, one died from T-cell lymphoma, which was likely a pre-existing condition, and one was lost to follow-up between the three- and four-year follow-up evaluations.
+However, the patient lost to follow-up had no device-related adverse events at the three-year follow-up evaluation.
+Of the 25 patients who were confirmed to be alive at year four, one had a hospitalization for congestive heart failure, which occurred within one year of device deployment.
+In addition, based on available data, during the four-year evaluation period, five patients experienced at least one cardiac ischemic event (nine cardiac ischemic events in total), none of which were considered to BCM.
+This data from the four-year safety follow-up evaluations is better than we expected based on our review of publicly reported data from two long-term third-party studies of AMI patients, the Framingham Heart Study and the Olmstead County.
 The data from these two studies suggest that the rate of congestive heart failure or death five years following an AMI is approximately 35% to 40%.
 In addition, based on data presented from the Olmstead County study, we estimate that the three-year post-AMI rate of congestive heart failure or mortality among patients who have had an AMI is approximately 30%.